 The common vocabulary-based questions asked in the English Section are Synonyms, Antonyms, Idioms, Foreign language words, and Spell Check.

-Learn New Words: While reading any text or article, if you come across any new words, take a note of it.
+Learn New Words: While reading any text or article, if you come across any new words, take note of it.
 Find out its meaning before moving further with your reading.

 Knowledge of Synonyms and Antonyms: Looking out for synonyms of words can help in increasing your vocabulary at a faster pace.
 When you learn a new word, check for its synonyms.
-If you find two new words within the synonyms you will very well have learnt three new words at the time you spent on one.
+If you find two new words within the synonyms you will very well have learned three new words at the time you spent on one.
 Similarly, look for antonyms of words you come across.

-English section is organized to test the candidates’ proficiency in English based on comprehension passages and grammar.
+The English section is organized to test the candidates’ proficiency in English based on comprehension passages and grammar.